Indian Ocean: Late modern era

 Testimonies from the colonial era are stories of African slaves, Indian indentured labourers and white settlers.
-But, while there was a clear racial line between free men and slaves in the Atlantic World, this delineation is less distinct in the Indian Ocean — there were Indian slaves and settlers as well as black indentured labourers.
-There were also a string of prison camps across the Indian Ocean, such as Cellular Jail in the Andamans, in which prisoners, exiles, POWs, forced labourers, merchants and people of different faiths were forcefully united.
-On the islands of the Indian Ocean, therefore, a trend of creolisation emerged.
+But while there was a clear racial line between free men and slaves in the Atlantic World, this delineation is less distinct in the Indian Ocean — there were Indian slaves and settlers as well as black indentured labourers.
+There were also a string of prison camps across the Indian Ocean, such as Cellular Jail in the Andaman Islands, in which prisoners, exiles, POWs, forced labourers, merchants and people of different faiths were forcefully united.
+On the islands of the Indian Ocean, therefore, a trend of creolization emerged.

 On 26 December 2004, fourteen countries around the Indian Ocean were hit by a wave of tsunamis caused by the 2004 Indian Ocean earthquake.
 The waves radiated across the ocean at speeds exceeding 500 km/h, reached up to 20 m in height, and resulted in an estimated 236,000 deaths.

 In the late 2000s, the ocean evolved into a hub of pirate activity.
 By 2013, attacks off the Horn region's coast had steadily declined due to active private security and international navy patrols, especially by the Indian Navy.

 Malaysia Airlines Flight 370, a Boeing 777-2H6ER with 239 occupants on board, disappeared on 8 March 2014 and is alleged to have crashed into the southern Indian Ocean about 2500 km from the coast of southwest Western Australia.
-Despite an extensive search, the whereabouts of the remains of the aircraft is unknown.
+Despite an extensive search, the whereabouts of the remains of the aircraft are unknown.

 The Sentinelese people of North Sentinel Island, which lies near South Andaman Island in the Bay of Bengal, have been called by experts the most isolated people in the world.

 The sovereignty of the Chagos Archipelago in the Indian Ocean is disputed between the United Kingdom and Mauritius.
 In February 2019, the International Court of Justice in The Hague issued an advisory opinion stating that the UK must transfer the Chagos Archipelago to Mauritius.